sauravkuila/aspire-assignment/README.md

 * All loans/installments are tracked when they were created/approved/paid
 * Customer can repay an amount equal or more than scheduled payment and the upcoming scheduled payments are adjusted equally.
 * Customer can close the loan by making greater payments vs the scheduled payment amount
+* API version management put in place for ease of management as product grows

 ## Assumptions
 * All loans will be assumed to have weekly payment frequency